Tenshin000/Inverted-Index-And-Search/README.md

 `word \t filename1:count1 \t filename2:count2`

-However this code had poor performance, performance that we expected better from Spark.
-So we build another version.
-So a second version was implemented using Spark `DataFrames`.
+However, this code exhibited suboptimal performance, which was below our expectations for Spark.
+Therefore, we developed a second version implemented using Spark `DataFrames`.
 Spark’s **DataFrames** wrap RDDs with a schema and declarative API, letting Spark Catalyst optimizer and Tungsten execution engine apply column-level and query-plan optimizations for far better performance and memory use than raw RDDs.

 In the new **inverted_index_search.py**, it first loads each specified path into a unified DataFrame annotated with a filename column, gracefully skipping any unreadable files.
 It then applies a sequence of Spark SQL transformations: all non‐alphanumeric characters are stripped via `regexp_replace`, text is lowercased and split on whitespace and each word is exploded into its own row.
 Empty tokens are filtered out to ensure data quality.
 So we have a more optimized **tokenization**.
 In the next phase, the code groups by word and filename to compute per‐document term frequencies, then concatenates these as filename:count strings.
 A second grouping by word collects and sorts the full postings list into an array, producing one row per unique term with its complete, ordered document list.
 Finally the output is either written as plain text (with words and tab‐separated postings) JSON, or Parquet.
 This approach leverages Spark’s built‐in DataFrame optimizations and avoids manual RDD manipulations while delivering a scalable inverted index.